likaho/AgenticProtocol/ai-app-builder/README.md

     cp .env.example .env
     ```

+ - Edit .env file
+ - Set LIGHTHOUSE_API_KEY to an API key of Lighthouse storage account
-- Create a private key
+ - Set PRIVATE_KEY to the private key of Citrea devnet account

 ### 2. Build a docker image: